 What is Wearable Technology?

-Wearable technology can easily be said to be a category of technology devices that you can wear, which often includes tracking information as regards health and fitness.
+Wearable technology can easily be said to be a category of technology devices that you can wear, which often includes tracking information regarding health and fitness.

-Wearable technology refers to electronic devices that you incorporate into wearable items that an individual can wear such as a smartwatch, fitness tracker, smart eyewear, and bright clothing etc. These wearable devices are used daily to track information.
+Wearable technology refers to electronic devices that you incorporate into wearable items that an individual can wear, such as a smartwatch, fitness tracker, smart eyewear, bright clothing, etc. These wearable devices are used daily to track information.
 Just after the advent of smartphones, wearable technology is the next big thing in the industry.

 1.1The technology in wearable electronics

-1.2 Different types of Wearable Electronics available in the market today!
+1.2 Wearable Electronics—Different types of Wearable Electronics available in the market today!

-The use of wearable electronics is becoming more popular day after day in the consumer market, covering areas of fitness and health tech, communication, and offering innovations we could only imagine.
-Below shows a table that contains a variety of wearable electronics and the technology behind them.
+Wearable electronics are becoming more popular day after day in the consumer market, covering areas of fitness and health tech, communication, and offering innovations we could only imagine.
+Below is a table that contains a variety of wearable electronics and the technology behind them.

-Smart Watches: this is not just about telling the time; it provides notifications for users when they connect it to their smartphones such as calls, messages, social media updates, emails etc.
+Smart Watches: this is not just about telling the time; it provides notifications for users when connecting it to their smartphones, such as calls, messages, social media updates, emails, etc.

-Fitness Tracker: fitness tracker helps to monitor the heart rate continuously and also keeps the number of steps the user takes within a range of time.
-This device now makes use of the information collected to determine the amount of calorie burned by the user after an exercise.
+Fitness Tracker: The fitness tracker helps monitor the heart rate continuously and keeps the number of steps the user takes within a range of time.
+This device now uses the information collected to determine the number of calories burned by the user after an exercise.

 Smart Clothing: in a bid to look more fashionable and highly presentable, intelligent electronic devices are incorporated into clothing.

-Sport Watches: these watches can be specially targeted towards athletes that are involved in sports such as running, swimming, cycling etc. these watches also come with GPS tracker and offers information on the athlete speed rate, heart rate etc.
+Sport Watches: these watches can be specially targeted towards athletes involved in sports such as running, swimming, cycling, etc. these watches also come with a GPS tracker and offers information on the athlete’s speed rate, heart rate, etc.

 Implantable electronics: this is another level of technology where there is the surgical implantation of these wearable electronics under the human skin.
-Clinical personnel suggest these implantable electronics for medical implications such as tracking insulin level and contraception.
+Clinical personnel suggests these implantable electronics for medical implications, such as tracking insulin levels and contraception.

 The Scope of Wearable Technology

-The product and consumer range of wearable technology is getting extremely wide as more industries, both public and private sectors, are investing more in the technological innovations as a tool to enhance their field of work.
-Some of the various aspects that were pulled in recent times into the revolution include the following:
+The product and consumer range of wearable technology is getting extremely wide as more industries, both public and private sectors, are investing more in technological innovations as a tool to enhance their field of work.
+Some of the various aspects that were pulled in recent times into the revolution include the following:• Telecommunication

 Key Challenges Facing PCB designs for Wearable Electronics

-It is no secret that smart and cost-efficient circuit board designs are the key to the success of wearable electronics.
-However, designing PCBs for wearable electronics is not as easy as it appears to be as there are quite several things to be considered, which may not necessarily apply to standard electronics.
+It is no secret that smart and cost-efficient circuit board designs are the key to wearable electronics’ success.
+However, designing PCBs for wearable electronics is not as easy as it appears to be.
+There are quite a several things to be considered, which may not necessarily apply to standard electronics.
 Here we bring to you some of the challenges faced in designing PCBs for wearable electronics.
 They can either be body-based or technical challenges.

 1.Size and Shape

 Of course, as you probably know before that one principal difference between usual electronics and wearable electronics is the size.
-In a way, you have to achieve the goal of minimizing the size and producing the same functionality at the same time, which is not an easy piece of work.
+In a way, you have to minimize the size and produce the same functionality at the same time, which is not an easy piece of work.
 Also, along with the size, you have to keep the shape well suitable for the intended purpose.

 A good number of wearable electronics use battery cells as a source of power.
-Due to the size of the electronic device, the battery has to be smaller too, and the goal is to make the consumption of power as low as possible delivering the same efficiency at the same time.
+Due to the size of the electronic device, the battery has to be smaller too, and the goal is to make the consumption of power as low as possible, delivering the same efficiency simultaneously.

-The human body can dissipate electrical energy efficiently, so designing antennas for use in wearable electronics can be complicated at proximity.
+The human body can efficiently dissipate electrical energy, so designing antennas for wearable electronics can be complicated at proximity.

-It is another vital factor to consider as the human body tends to give off a level of moisture that can damage your wearable electronics if you do not take some specific measures.
+It is another vital factor to consider as the human body tends to give off a moisture level that can damage your wearable electronics if you do not take some specific measures.